 National Institute of Health (NIH) Overview and SBIR/STTR Information

-The NSF funds research in all fundamental science and engineering fields (except medical science clinical trials for new therapeutics), ranging from traditional academic areas to novel, cutting-edge ideas.
-If your research could lead to a small business product with a technical advantage that could meet an unmet commercial need, and your company is structured for commercialization of that product, look into obtaining seed funding through the NSF.
+The NSF funds research in all fundamental science and engineering fields (except medical science clinical trials for new therapeutics), ranging from traditional academic areas to unique and cutting-edge ideas.
+Their mission includes advancing scientific progress, “national health, prosperity, . . . welfare,” and national defense.
+If your research could lead to a small business product with a technical advantage that could meet an unmet commercial need and be commercialized, look into obtaining seed funding through the NSF.

-Other agencies and centers also fund SBIR or STTR, such as USDA and the Environmental Protection Agency.
+Other agencies and centers also fund SBIRs or STTRs in biotech and other life sciences, including the Department of Defense, the Department of Agriculture, and the Environmental Protection Agency.
 See the full list of participating agencies at SBIR.gov.